Cxemcast 057 – Hyperaktivist

 Nuit Blanche is a night in Riga where all the venues are open and concerts are happened everywhere.
 Almost all events are for free, so you could walk around the city and go to all these different places where all kinds of music sound.
 I was really excited about playing in the Anglican Church.
 It was without a doubt a very appealing venue.
 At the beginning I was a bit worried how a DJ set would fit there — at the beginning of the evening some people were sitting in church benches.
 I was responsible for the closing part, so I prepared a lot of special sounds for this gig, brought a lot of field recordings and did some texture tracks.
 Little by little I have moved from very organic and slow sound to Techno — then we closed down the church with a massive rave, where everyone was jumping.
 It was truly special.

-You have also played at Red-light district in Amsterdam, while staying in one of those windows where prostitutes usually work.
+You have also played at Red Light Radio in Amsterdam, while staying in window.
 How was that?

 The gig at the Red Light Radio was also very cool.
 This radio is located in Amsterdam’s Red Light District so it uses entourage of the place.
 Red Light Radio is the online radio station which DJs or live acts on air all the time have.
 You can always go online and watch and listen the live stream of this radio.